Furikuda/bork/docs/internals/security.rst

 could try a brute force fingerprinting attack based on the chunk sizes in the repository to prove his assumption.

-To make this more difficult, borg has an ``obfuscate`` pseudo compressor, that will take the output of the normal compression step and tries to obfuscate the size of that output.
+To make this more difficult, bork has an ``obfuscate`` pseudo compressor, that will take the output of the normal compression step and tries to obfuscate the size of that output.
 Of course, it can only **add** to the size, not reduce it.
 Thus, the optional usage of this mechanism comes at a cost: it will make